Winfred Rembert: Career

-Rembert has been the subject of another documentary and several news stories where he is reported to be one of only a few people known to have survived a lynching during the Jim Crow era.
-One of the documentaries, Ashes to Ashes, honors victims of lynchings in the South and noted that Rembert was the "only known survivor of a lynching."
+Rembert has been the subject of another documentary and several news stories in which he is reported to be one of only a few people known to have survived a lynching during the Jim Crow era.
+One of the documentaries, Ashes to Ashes, honors victims of lynchings in the South and noted that Rembert was the "only known survivor of a lynching".
 Ashes to Ashes premiered at the Mountainfilm Festival on May 24, 2019.

 Rembert himself was a winner of several significant awards.
 He was honored by the Equal Justice Initiative in 2015, and was awarded a United States Artists Barr Fellowship in 2016.
-In the final years of his life.
-The resulting book, Chasing Me to My Grave: An Artist's Memoir of the Jim Crow South, was released in September 2021.
-This Rembert biography, as told through a series of conversations and extensive interviews with philosopher Erin I. Kelly, won the 2022 Pulitzer Prize for Biography, announced on May 9, 2022.
-A member of the Pulitzer Prize Committee wrote that "His life's story, and the creative, compelling way it unfolded, will live with me forever, and the Pulitzer for this work will serve as a reminder of the magnificence and artistic genius that can emanate from racism and incarceration."
+In his final years, Rembert engaged in an extensive series of conversations and interviews with the philosopher Erin I. Kelly, in order to properly record and bear witness to his life.
+The resulting memoir, Chasing Me to My Grave: An Artist's Memoir of the Jim Crow South, was published posthumously in September 2021 and won the 2022 Pulitzer Prize for Biography.
+A member of the Pulitzer Prize Committee wrote that "[Rembert's] life's story, and the creative, compelling way it unfolded, will live with me forever, and the Pulitzer for this work will serve as a reminder of the magnificence and artistic genius that can emanate from racism and incarceration."

-Rembert died at 75 on March 31, 2021, at his home in New Haven.
-In his The New York Times obituary, Katharine Q. Seelye described Rembert as turning "painful memories into art."
+Exhibitions

+In 2024, Rembert's work was showcased at an exhibition at Hauser + Wirth, Los Angeles.